Cars and Railroad Crossings

 There are many railroad crossings in many towns, cities and states across the US and in the world.
 Usually there is train signal posts that flash and gates that come down to stop traffic as the trains need to cross over that road.

 If there are no signals or gates in place, make sure you slow down and look both ways to make sure you aren’t going to get hit by a train.
 In some places, there is very little train traffic and sometimes the gates and lights may not work, so you still need to look both ways as you cross the tracks.

-I live near the Springfield/Hartford line in Connecticut.
+I used to live near the Springfield/Hartford line in Connecticut.
 The gates and lights are always operating when either Amtrak or the freight trains are coming through the area.

 In the news, you will sometimes hear about someone getting stuck on the train tracks or they STOP on the tracks in traffic.
 The train is coming through and the vehicles in question get hit.
 People get hurt badly or are killed because they were on the tracks.